webprofusion/certify-docs/docs/certificate-process.md

 You cannot mix certificate requests for a Wildcard and a first-level subdomain (e.g. in a request for `*.yourdomain.com` and `www.yourdomain.com`, you should remove the `www.yourdomain.com` as it's already covered by the wildcard domain).

 **Wildcard certificates require DNS validation, this is a requirement imposed by the Certificate Authority.**

+There are also a range of other [Advanced Options](./features/certificate-advanced.md) you can choose for your certificate, such as the preferred Certificate Authority to use, the CSR signing algorithm and the Private Key to use.
+Normally you can leave these as the defaults.

 ### 2. Decide how to validate domains
 You will need to prove you control the domains you have added to your certificate.
 Only public domains can be validated automatically so intranet sites (where you have a private hostname only with no domain etc e.g. SRVDEVAPP01) are not supported, however public domain names (like srvdevapp01.dev.domain.com) are fine.